Regional Energy Plan

 Online Planning Map

-These maps are designed to initially identify areas and follow-up on-site work is required to verify the areas are feasible for projects.
+These maps are designed to initially identify areas.
+Follow-up on-site work is required to verify the areas are feasible for projects.
 They are subject to revision and are NOT intended to green-light or fast-track projects.
+These areas also do not indicate local or regional support, as they are simply state-generated maps.
+Municipal plans or the Regional Plan may have additional unsuitable areas, may have generated their own constraints, and may designate ‘preferred areas’ which are not shown at all on these maps.

 - Unsuitable Areas – Includes FEMA Floodways, National Wilderness areas, and Class 1 wetlands.
 These areas are not shown in the constraint or prime areas.